Mitsuo Fuchida: Historical controversy

 Fuchida was an important figure in the early portion of the Pacific War, and his written accounts, translated into English and published in the U.S., were highly influential.
 However, the veracity of Fuchida's statements on several topics has been subsequently called into question.
 This process began in Japan in 1971, with the publication of the Japanese official war history volume on the Battle of Midway, which explicitly contradicted Fuchida's version of events.

 In 2001, historians H.P.
 Willmott and Haruo Tohmatsu in their Pearl Harbor, dismissed Fuchida's rendition of having demanded a third-wave against Pearl Harbor's fuel tanks as "blatant and shameless self-advertisement" regarding "an episode which never took place."
 These criticisms were repeated by historian Jonathan Parshall and Mark Stille's Tora!
 Tora!
 Tora!
 Pearl Harbor 1941.
 Alan Zimm's 2011 Attack on Pearl Harbor: Strategy, Combat, Myths, Deceptions, reinforced and enlarged these earlier criticisms and added new charges, including Fuchida having fabricated a battle damage assessment that was presented to Emperor Hirohito.
 Zimm subsequently accused Fuchida of lying about important decisions and signals he made as strike leader immediately prior to the attack, while blaming others for his own errors.

-With respect to the Battle of Midway, Fuchida's account of the readiness of the Japanese counterstrike aircraft during the American dive-bomber attack has been disputed by historians Parshall and Anthony Tully in their 2005 work Shattered Sword, as well as Dallas Isom's Midway Inquest, Craig Symonds The Battle of Midway., and Evan Mawdsley, with Mawdsley noting "Parshall and Tully compellingly contradict Fuchida."
+With respect to the Battle of Midway, Fuchida's account of the readiness of the Japanese counterstrike aircraft during the American dive-bomber attack has been disputed by historians Parshall and Anthony Tully in their 2005 work Shattered Sword, as well as Dallas Isom's Midway Inquest, Craig Symonds' The Battle of Midway, and Evan Mawdsley, with Mawdsley noting "Parshall and Tully compellingly contradict Fuchida."
 Parshall also disputed Fuchida's uncorroborated claims of attendance on the battleship USS Missouri during the Japanese surrender ceremony in 1945, these criticisms being later amplified by Zimm.

 Portrayals

 In the 1970 film Tora!
 Tora!
 Tora!, Fuchida was portrayed by Japanese actor Takahiro Tamura.

+Gordon Prange wrote Fuchida's biography, titled God's Samurai: Lead Pilot at Pearl Harbor, in 1990.